UI-Lovelace-Minimalist/page/collections/_templates/card_title.md

 title: Title
 name: card_title
 category: title
-explanation: "Titles (and optionally subtitles) are used to seperate different areas in your design."
+explanation: "Titles (and optionally subtitles) are used to seperate different areas in your design.
+You can use only a title, only a subtitle or both at once."
-image_path: "/assets/images/title.png"
+image_path: "/assets/images/card_title.png"
 internal: false
 generator_install: true
 generator_example: true